 Bus pass terms and conditions

 ‘Disabled Person + Companion Pass' means a pass granted at the sole discretion of KCC for use by somebody who is not an eligible person and for the sole pupose of accompanying a named eligible person and not otherwise.

 ‘Device’ means an electronic or mechanical device used by a bus company to deduct payment for or to account for a journey taken by a person on one of its services.

-‘Eligible Person’ means an elderly person or a disabled person whose sole or principal residence is in Kent.
+'Eligible Person’ means an elderly person or a disabled person over the age of 5, whose sole or principal residence is in Kent.

 ‘KCC’ means the Kent County Council of Sessions House, County Hall, Maidstone, Kent ME14 1XQ.